This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Vanilla: Adds depth of flavor.
+- Vanilla Extract: Adds depth and enhances the banana flavor.

 - Sugar: Sweetens the bread.

-- Cinnamon: Brings warmth and spice.
+- Cinnamon: Adds warmth and a hint of spice.

-- Salt: Balances sweetness.
+- Salt: Balances the sweetness.

 How To Make Banana Bread For One

-These step-by-step photos and instructions help you visualize how to make banana bread with one banana.
+These photos and instructions help you visualize how to make banana bread with one banana.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Heat the oven to 350°F (177°C) and lightly grease a 10-ounce ramekin.
 Mix flour, baking soda, cinnamon, and salt in a small bowl.
 Set aside.